Cytolytic Vaginosis (CV): Lactobacillus Bacteria Overgrowth

 Things you can do to avoid CV

 Stay alert on any changes in the color, smell, and quantity of your vaginal discharge.
-It is normal for it to vary during the menstrual cycle (if you are not pregnant) but any major change or unpleasant smell should be taken care of.
+It is normal for it to vary during the menstrual cycle (if you are not pregnant) but any major change or unpleasant smell should be investigated.

 Vaginal probiotics containing Lactobacillus species are sometimes recommended to promote a healthy vaginal community.